 Old age is not a disease

 As a result of advances in veterinary medicine, more knowledgeable care and improved nutrition, dogs are now living much longer, healthier lives.
-But, just as for humans, the passage of time has its effects, and you may begin to notice that your once-frisky pet seems to have slowed down a bit.
-Being aware of the natural changes that can occur as your dog reaches his or her golden years, as well as what you can do to help keep your pet as healthy, active and comfortable as possible, can ensure that you both enjoy this final stage in your dog’s life to the fullest.
+However, just as for humans the passage of time has its effects, and you may begin to notice that your once-frisky pet seems to have slowed down a bit.
+Being aware of the natural changes that can occur as your dog reaches his or their golden years, as well as what you can do to help keep your pet as healthy, active and comfortable as possible, can ensure that you both enjoy this final stage in your dog’s life to the fullest.

-How-and when-will I know that my dog is getting “old”?
+How and when will I know that my dog is getting “old”?